Heaven

 I am grateful to Dr. Jordan Peterson for posing for this painting in November 2021 in Cambridge.

-Painting Auschwitz (Birkenau) and Peterson––who is a famous, and some would say contentious, figure––may cause misleading interpretations.
-The purpose of my work is not to convey political or social messages, nor to pass moral judgments.
+Combining Auschwitz (Birkenau) and Dr. Jordan Peterson—–a famous and contentious figure*—–may lead to misleading interpretations.
+The purpose of my work is not to convey political or social messages or to pass moral judgments.
 Art transcends these concerns.
-History, politics, moral sentiments, and social issues, much like my models, serve merely as materials to be brought together—to reveal connections and contradictions, to be extracted and recomposed, and so forth—in order to be transformed into a deep well of meaning.
-If articulated in words, this “meaning” risks misrepresentation.
-My subject matter functions as a means to an end.
-And that end is not definable beyond what is in front of you: the work itself.
+Subjects such as history, politics, moral sentiments, social issues, and my models (in this case, Peterson) are all just “materials.”
+They serve as elements to be brought together, revealing connections and contradictions, to be extracted, recomposed, and ultimately transformed into something new—–ideally, a deep well of meaning.
+When articulated in words, this “meaning” risks misrepresentation.
+My subject matter functions simply as a means to an end.

 As to what has inspired me to create this picture, here are some extracts from my journal: